dradebayotech/eda2-breast-cancer-diagnosis/README.md

 ---

 ## 📂 Dataset Access
-You can download it here:
+You can access or download it here:
 👉 [Breast Cancer Wisconsin (Diagnostic) Dataset on Kaggle](https://www.kaggle.com/datasets/wasiqaliyasir/breast-cancer-dataset)

 ---